Putt-Putt Travels Through Time

 Once your series has a standard sequel and a game in space, the only sensible choice for the next entry is "game through time" … and so Putt-Putt Travels Through Time, learning all about cowboys, dinosaurs, and wizards of highly questionable historicity.
-He also discovers that, in a truly prescient vision of the modern gaming industry, the only videogame in the era of flying cars and conveyor belt sidewalks is a crappy pseudo-3D Breakout clone.
+He also discovers that, in a truly prescient vision of the modern gaming industry, the only video game in the era of flying cars and conveyor belt sidewalks is an odd pseudo-3D Breakout clone.
 (It's not actually on a cell phone, though.)

 Note: This game's subtitles are riddled with typos and inconsistencies with the spoken dialogue.
 Anything on this page labelled "Subtitles" is copied directly from the game, even if it appears to be in error.